Relational dynamics in axion-de Sitter universes: Bulk curvature invariants in constant mean curvature slices

 A technical issue in the evaluation of (\ref{eq:EOM CAny CMC}) is that, as we have explained in Sec. \ref{sec:review}, the scale factor in the global metric needs to be determined by numerical methods for general charge ratio $\mu:=Q/Q_{\rm max}$ in higher dimensions.

-As discussed in Sec. \ref{sec:CV}, the scale factor $a(t)$ in the regular global metric (\ref{fig:scale-factors Lorentzian}) needs to be found numerically, which complicates the evaluation for the EOM (\ref{eq:EOM CAny CMC}).
-To properly illustrate the procedure, we will work with the exactly solvable cases for $a(t)$, namely $D=3$ with $0\leq\mu\leq1$ arbitrary (\ref{eq:metric in r}), and for $\mu=1$ with $D$ arbitrary (\ref{eq:Conf scaling factor Nariai}).
+As discussed in Sec. \ref{sec:CV}, the scale factor $a(t)$ in the regular global metric (\ref{fig:scale-factors Lorentzian}) generically needs to be found numerically and plug back in (\ref{eq:EOM CAny CMC}).
+To properly illustrate the procedure, we will work with the exactly solvable cases for $a(t)$, namely $D=3$ with $0\leq\mu\leq1$ (\ref{eq:metric in r}), and for $\mu=1$ with $D\geq3$ (\ref{eq:Conf scaling factor Nariai}).
 We expect similar results to hold $D=4$ and arbitrary $0<\mu\leq1$.

+Our analysis for the relational observables will now be focused on the volume of the CMC slices, that is when $b(t,~\theta)=1$ in (\ref{eq:CAny proposal}).
+However, since $b(t,~\theta)$ in (\ref{eq:CAny proposal}) is an arbitrary function, it can modify significantly the behavior of $\mathcal{C}^\epsilon$ for other choices.
+Nevertheless, given that $b(t,~\theta)$ does not enter the EOM for the extremal surfaces, it would not change the fact that the extremal surfaces do no longer exist after a critical time $t_{\rm crit}$ which we explain Sec. \ref{sec:CAny Nariai}.